About the UKSPF

 Year 3 (2024 to 2025)

-All UKSPF Year 3 funding must be spent by March 2025.
+For projects applying to UKSPF Year 4, all UKSPF funding must be spent by the end of March 2026.

 • Business Accommodation and Digital Connectivity: provide the right infrastructure for business success